 4. Enhanced Product Information

 As well as enhancing the customer purchasing journey, augmented reality can also continue to provide user benefits post-purchase.
 For example, augmented reality is an incredibly effective tool which can be used for delivering information in an engaging and efficient way.
-With this, brands can utilise AR technology to allow users to access further information by simply pointing their smartphone camera at a product.
+With this, brands can utilise augmented reality technology to allow users to access further information by simply pointing their smartphone camera at a product.
 Doing this can allow users to access practical information such as user manuals, product demonstrations and other multimedia elements.

 An example of this can be seen in the video below, where our team at Eon Visual Media helped healthcare brand Welland Medical Ltd to develop an engaging augmented reality experience to help provide further product information for their stoma and ostomy care products.